aghilish/k8s-api/slides.md

 background: /assets/k8s-api-bg-1.jpg
 info: |
   ## Kubernetes API Deep Dive
-  A presentation on Kubernetes API architecture, resources, and usage.
+  A presentation on Kubernetes API architecture and learn how to interact with it.

   Learn more at [Kubernetes Docs](https://kubernetes.io/docs/reference/kubernetes-api/)
 class: text-center